-The AERLP provides low interest loans to individuals and organizations who want to build alternate energy production facilities in Iowa.
+The AERLP provides low interest financing to individuals and organizations who want to build alternate energy production facilities in Iowa.
 The energy production facility must be located in Iowa.
 The loans are not available for refinancing existing loans.

 After consulting with representatives of the investor-owned utilities, Iowa Department of Natural Resources, and Iowa’s lending institutions along with several energy experts in the state, a cooperative loan program was developed.
 This structure takes advantage of the Iowa Energy Center’s technical expertise and the loan qualification expertise of lenders and eliminates the need for the Energy Center to hire additional staff, at the expense of loan funds.
 In addition to maximizing available funds, the requirement for lender participation brings financial legitimacy to the program, distributes the risk, and demonstrates commitment on the part of applicants.

 As structured, interested parties submit a technical application to the Iowa Energy Center which provides specific technical, operational, and cost details about the planned alternate energy production facility.
 All responsive submissions received during a given application cycle are reviewed and ranked.
 Those applications receiving the highest ranking are selected to receive loans, subject to the amount of funds currently available in the program.

 After the Energy Center technically qualifies a project the lending institution, chosen by the applicant, financially qualifies the applicant.
 While the Energy Center has tried to provide general information to all lenders in Iowa, your local lender may not be fully aware of program details.
 If this is the case, urge your lender to contact the Iowa Energy Center (515-294-3832) to find out more information.